unicode-org/message-format-wg/README.md

     .local $numPigs = {$pigs :integer}
     {{On {$date} you had this many pigs: {$numPigs}}}

-The message syntax support using multiple _selectors_ and other features to build complex messages.
+The message syntax supports using multiple _selectors_ and other features to build complex messages.
 It is designed so that implementations can extend the set of functions or their options using the same syntax.